MOSES * EGYPT * SPAETH

 For supercentenarians known for anything other than their extreme age, see the centenarians article.
 Here are a list of other particularly aged individuals. - Timeline of oldest-recognized.
 Relevant Sites: Oldest person in the world:

 ...
 No. 141.
-Moses & New Research / An interpretation of Moses as a historical person and of the chronology of his era, based on inter-scientifical research in history, egyptology, theology, archaeology, and historical astronomy ...
+Moses & New Research / An interpretation of Moses as a historical person and of the chronology of his era, based on inter-scientifical research in history, Egyptology, theology, archaeology, and historical astronomy ...

 - http://www.moses-egypt.net/ - http://omniknow.com/via.php?passing=www.moses-egypt.net/